On an average day at

 enclave reflect Tim’s background in the local Timber industry, and much of the

-wood is carefully harvested from their extensive personal stash.
+wood was carefully harvested from their extensive Montana stash.

 Money talks, but it doesn’t guarantee you a spot in this special skiing society.